 When using a mandrel for pipe bending, the tube is pulled over the mandrel, which is held in a fixed position.
 A plug mandrel is recommended for tubing 3/8' in diameter and smaller.

-However, when the radius of the bend is smaller and/or the wall is thinner, it becomes necessary to use a ball mandrel and wiper die to maintain the proper shape.
+However, when the radius of the bend is smaller and/, or the wall is thinner, it becomes necessary to use a ball mandrel and wiper die to maintain the proper shape.

-In addition to using a mandrel set up, a wiper die is necessary with tight bends or thin wall tubing.
-This is because bending issues become enlarged with these type of bends.
-With tight bends or thin wall tubing it is difficult to retain the material during compression is difficult.
+In addition to using a mandrel setup, a wiper die is necessary with tight bends or thin wall tubing.
+This is because bending issues become enlarged with these types of bends.
+With tight bends or thin wall tubing, retaining the material during compression is difficult.

 Perhaps most importantly, a mandrel will help prevent spring back.
-Spring back is the tendency of metal to return to its original shape.
+Spring back is the tendency of a metal to return to its original shape.
 Mandrels also help prevent flattening, wrinkles, and kinks.

 Click here or follow the link below to download a free introduction to tube bending to learn more, or contact us at any time with any questions or comments you may have.